apiato/documentation/docs/getting-started/best-practices.md

 The same principle also applies to the PUT, PATCH and DELETE endpoints.
 They can all use the same kind of nesting structure for the path names.

-## Handle errors gracefully and return standard error codes {#handle-errors-gracefully-and-return-standard-error-codes}
+## Handle Errors Gracefully And Return Standard Error Codes {#handle-errors-gracefully-and-return-standard-error-codes}

 To eliminate confusion for API users when an error occurs, we should handle errors gracefully and return HTTP response codes that indicate what kind of error occurred.